Permify/permify/CONTRIBUTING.md

 Before participating in the community, we must specify that all of the contributions must follow our [Code of Conduct](https://github.com/Permify/permify/blob/master/CODE_OF_CONDUCT.md).
 Please read it before you make any contributions.

-If you need any help or want to talk about about a specific issue, you can always reach out to me from my mail:ege@permify.co.
+For questions or assistance regarding any specific issue, feel free to contact me at: ege@permify.co

 You're always more than welcome to our other communication channels.